-The Model 200's Network Analyzer System is comprised of a host PC, a USB Port Adapter and a Source/Receiver unit.
+The model 300's frequency response analyzer system is comprised of a host PC and analyzer unit.
 The host PC provides the operator I/O, file storage and data post-processing.
-The USB port adapter provides the real time data preprocessing and power supply for the Source/Receiver unit.
-The Source/Receiver unit contains the frequency source output and the two input, or receiver channels.
+The Analyzer unit contains the frequency source output and the two input, or receiver channels, as well as the power supply and USB I/O circuitry.